 Shiro Pariseka– pouring oil in continuous stream,

-Shiro Basti – making the oil stand on the head with the help of a compound.
+Shiro Basti – making the oil accumulate on the head with the help of a compound.

 Each successive one being more effective.
 Means, Shirobasti is the most effective among the four.

-Shiro Abhyanga –applying oil and doing mild massage should be used in cases of dryness, itching and dirtyness.
+Applying oil and doing mild massage should be used in case of dryness, itching and dirtiness.

-Pariseka – pouring oil in a thin stream is useful in ulcerations of the scalp, headache, burning sensation, wounds, and suppurations in the scalp.
+pouring oil in a thin stream is useful in ulcerations of the scalp, headache, burning sensation, wounds, and suppuration in the scalp.
 It is also known as Shirodhara.

-Shirobasti – making the oil to stand on the head in cases of
+making the oil to accumulate on the head in cases of

 Netrasthamba – lack of movement of eyeball